-- You must be accepted for full-time admission to an eligible graduate program at the doctoral level at York University, or be in the process of applying.
+- You must have applied, or be in the process of applying for full-time admission to an eligible graduate program at the doctoral level at York University.
 You must be registered as a new doctoral student in the program to hold the scholarship;

 - Your application must be supported by a VISTA Core or Associate Member who would become your supervisor.
 If your primary supervisor is an Associate Member, a Core Member must also be identified to co-supervise.

 - You must conduct research in the vision sciences that is aligned with the VISTA program.

 Program of Study Eligibility

 VISTA Core and Associate Members will generally have an appointment in one or more of the following graduate programs:

 - Kinesiology & Health Science